 - FF 1.4 – Sexual health part 2 with Courtney Brame: fascinating discussion about the stigmatization of STIs and how to discuss a diagnosis with potential partners.

 It’s no surprise that this was one of the first polyamory podcasts that I listened to.
 Polyamory Weekly has been running since 2005 and now has nearly 600 episodes for you to binge on!
-Thankfully, they’re all quite short (around 30 minutes each) and have a very upbeat tone, feeling like a series of community announcements with discussions of events, resources, answering of a listener question and then featuring a ‘happy poly moment.’
+Thankfully, they’re all quite short (around 30 minutes each) and have a very upbeat tone, feeling like a series of community announcements with discussions of events, resources, answering a listener question and then featuring a ‘happy poly moment.’

 This podcast is hosted by Cunning Minx, whose voice really reminds me of the actress Holly Hunter’s wonderfully seductive drawl.
 Since 2014, she has also been joined by her partner, Lusty Guy, as the co-host and together they have a fun, informative and cheeky vibe.
 It’s interesting to hear their perspectives on non-monogamy as they each have decades of experience and now live together along with Lusty Guy’s wife.

 One of the episodes I’ve shared most with our polyam friends is the one that explains the difference between Boundaries vs Rules.
-This one is especially useful for any couples that are in the process of transitioning their relationship from a monogamous one to an open one.
+This one is especially useful for any couple that is in the process of transitioning their relationship from a monogamous one to an open one.
 As someone who really doesn’t like rules, it really helped me to understand how I could inform my partners of my boundaries and how I would respond if they didn’t respect those boundaries.

 Other episodes I love

 - 504 – Solo poly with Aggie Sez: amazing episode that discusses the concept of the ‘relationship escalator‘ that helped me to understand that I wanted to practice solo polyamory.